bxparks/AceTime/USER_GUIDE.md

 `forComponents()` method which constructs the object from the individual (year, month, day, hour, minute, second) components.

-The Epoch in AceTime is defined to be 2000-01-01T00:00:00 UTC, in contrast to the Epoch in Unix which is 1970-01-01T00:00:00 UTC.
+The Epoch in AceTime defaults to 2050-01-01T00:00:00 UTC, in contrast to the Epoch in Unix which is 1970-01-01T00:00:00 UTC.
 Internally, the current time is represented as "seconds from Epoch" stored as a 32-bit signed integer (`acetime_t` aliased to `int32_t`).
 The smallest 32-bit signed integer (`-2^31`) is used to indicate an internal Error condition, so the range of valid `acetime_t` value is `-2^31+1` to `2^31-1`.
-Therefore, the range of dates that the `acetime_t` type can handle is 1931-12-13T20:45:53Z to 2068-01-19T03:14:07Z (inclusive).
+Therefore, the range of dates that the `acetime_t` type can handle is about 132 years, and the largest date is 2118-01-20T03:14:07 UTC.
 (In contrast, the 32-bit Unix `time_t` range is 1901-12-13T20:45:52Z to 2038-01-19T03:14:07Z which is the cause of the [Year 2038 Problem](https://en.wikipedia.org/wiki/Year_2038_problem)).